 - A land improvement site where no more than 25,000 tonnes of waste is to be accepted.
-The material being deposited must comprise only inert waste from excavation activities and be composed solely of clay, silt, sand, gravel or stone - A land improvement site where construction and demolition waste is accepted.
-In this case, all of the material must be inert waste and no more than 10,000 tonnes can be deposited in total

-- Where both inert excavation waste and construction and demolition waste are accepted at the same site for land improvement purposes, the maximum allowable limit is either 25,000 tonnes or 10,000 tonnes, being dependent on whether the bulk of the waste will be excavation waste or inert waste from construction and demolition activities - A brick crusher, power screen or other similar recovery unit processing waste from construction and demolition activities.
+The material being deposited must comprise only inert waste from excavation activities and be composed solely of clay, silt, sand, gravel or stone; - A land improvement site where C&D waste is accepted.
+In this case, all of the material must be inert waste and no more than 10,000 tonnes can be deposited in total; - Where both inert excavation waste and C&D waste are accepted at the same site for land improvement purposes, the maximum allowable limit is either 25,000 tonnes or 10,000 tonnes, being dependent on whether the bulk of the waste will be excavation waste or inert waste from C&D activities; and - A brick crusher, power screen or other similar recovery unit, processing waste from C&D activities.
 No more than 10,000 tonnes of waste can be accepted per year and at least 85% of the incoming material must be recovered.

-Where land improvement activities are to be authorised by a certificate of registration, the quantity limits set out above are also constrained by the presence of any adjoining site that is subject to a registration certificate or permit and by the existence of historic waste deposits.
-These restrictions are similar to those which apply to waste facilities permits and have been summarized earlier in this section.
+Where land improvement activities are to be authorised by a certificate of registration, the quantity limits set out previously are also constrained by the presence of any adjoining site that is subject to a certificate of registration or permit and by the existence of historic waste deposits.
+These restrictions are similar to those which apply to waste facilities permits and have been summarized previously in this section.

-4.4.4.
-Deciding when a licence, facility permit, registration certificate or "none of these" is needed.
+4.4.4 Deciding when a licence, facility permit, certificate of registration or "none of these" is needed

 As mentioned in the context of the earlier discussion about the definition of waste, the Facility Permit Regulations allow for the EPA to be requested to make a determination on the correct form of statutory authorisation for a proposed waste management activity.
-This involves a so-called Article 11 declaration.
-Besides indicating that a licence, permit or certificate is necessary, the Agency can also rule that no form of statutory authorisation under the Waste Management Acts is required.
+This involves an Article 11 declaration.
+Apart from indicating that a licence, permit or certificate is necessary, the Agency can also rule that no form of statutory authorisation under the Waste Management Acts is required.